coder/docs/setup/kubernetes/openshift.md

 ## Option 2: Build images compatible with OpenShift

-In order to run Coder workspaces without modifying Security Context Constraints, you can modify the user and permissions from the base images.
+To run Coder workspaces without modifying Security Context Constraints (SCC), you can modify the user and permissions in the base images.
 First, determine the UID range for the project using:

 ```console